kulmsc/kulmsc.github.io/pages/1_ldpred_derivation.md

 ### Calculate Estimated Beta

-As within nearly all polygenic risk score methods, LDPred begins with the regression equation that has been assumed to be used within the GWAS.
+As within nearly all polygenic risk score methods, LDPred begins with a simple linear model connecting phenotypes and genotypes.
+Note that in this equation we are regressing all of the variants simultaneously.
+This is not how GWASs are carried out, and therefore summary statistics are generated.
+However it is the most accurate yet simple model.

 $$ Y = X\beta + \epsilon $$